vuejs/apollo/packages/docs/api/composable/@vue/namespaces/useLazyQuery/interfaces/Result.md

 > **loading**: [`Ref`](https://vuejs.org/api/reactivity-core.html#ref)\<`boolean`\>

-If `true`, the query is still in flight.
+If `true`, the query is busy.
+That covers a request in flight, new variables waiting out the `debounce`/`throttle` timer, and the hand-over in between, where the variables have been accepted but the request has not gone out yet.

+Broader than `networkStatus < 7`, which describes only the request itself.

 ***